Why Telling Your Story In Your Marketing Can Positively Help Your Sales

 The answer is yes... and no.

-Here's the thing, as humans we are naturally fairly self-centred, especially when it comes to buying things.
+Here's the thing: as humans, we are naturally fairly self-centred, especially when it comes to buying things.
 So talking about "them" will automatically pique your potential buyer's interest level.

 They want to know things like,